≡ Menu

 As well as…

-We like to stress this point here at IBUSA is because you would be amazed at how often folks will simply choose the least expensive option, not realizing that they are missing out on a lot of additional “features” that could become quite important to them later on.
+The reason why we like to stress this point here at IBUSA because you would be amazed at how often folks will choose the least expensive option, not realizing they are missing out on many additional “features” that could become quite important to them later.
 This is particularly disheartening when the price difference may only be a few pennies a day!

-Because now you know and should you decide to give us a call, you’re not going to have anything to worry about!
+But don’t fret, because now you know, and should you decide to give us a call, you won’t have anything to worry about!

 • Shaina P. May 16, 2022, 7:08 pm